Gatwick by numbers

 Who we are

 London Gatwick operates the world’s most efficient single runway and is the second largest airport in the UK.
 Uniquely, we're home to a mix of airline operators from scheduled to low-cost and charter airlines.
-Fifty-three airlines currently operate (as at December 2016) regularly from the airport including easyJet, British Airways, Norwegian, Virgin Atlantic, Emirates, Cathay Pacific, Monarch, Thomas Cook, Thomson, Turkish Airlines and WestJet.
+There are 56 airlines which currently operate regularly from Gatwick, including easyJet, British Airways, Norwegian, Virgin Atlantic, Emirates, Cathay Pacific, Thomas Cook, TUI, Turkish Airlines and WestJet.

-In addition to the major long haul leisure operations of British Airways and Virgin, we are now seeing the emergence of long haul services to the Far East, with the arrival of Turkish Airlines, Cathay Pacific and Tianjin Airways.
+In addition to the major long haul leisure operations of British Airways and Virgin, we are now seeing the emergence of long haul services to the Far East, with the arrival of Cathay Pacific and China Airlines.
 These complement the existing long haul services provided by airlines such as Emirates, WestJet, and Norwegian.

-- Gatwick flies to more destinations than any other airport (Source OAG)
+- Gatwick flies to more destinations than any other UK airport (Source OAG)

-- Average number of passenger per flight: 156
+- Average number of passengers per flight: 162

-- Top route by passenger numbers: Barcelona (1.3m passengers) Back to top
+- Top route by passenger numbers: Barcelona (1.5m passengers)

 In an open market where airlines can choose where to fly from, Gatwick has been competing successfully with other London airports to win new routes to the UK’s key trading partners, as well as leisure destinations.
-In 2016, six new airlines began operating from the airport, and between them our 53 airlines added 45 more destinations from Gatwick.
+In 2017, we added 15 new destinations to our ever growing network from Gatwick.
+Our top long haul destinations are Hong Kong, Oakland (San Francisco), Capetown and Fort Lauderdale.

 - Sex: Male 47%; Female 53%